 ◊ Only represents spirits facilities under our operational control.

-Each year since 2009, we have submitted a climate change response to CDP (formerly the Carbon Disclosure Project), an independent not-for-profit organization that gives investors insight into companies’ greenhouse gas emissions, water usage, and strategies for managing climate change and water risk.
 In 2017, we were named to the CDP Management Index for our work to effectively reduce emissions and our policy and strategic framework within which to take action and reduce negative climate change impacts.

 Our CDP submission can be read on the CDP's website.